-Office of Admissions, Records, and Registration before the first day of class.
+Admission to HCC does not guarantee admission to the Dental Assisting Program.
+The requirements below must be completed and submitted to the Office of Admissions, Records, and Registration before the first day of class.

-- A High School Diploma or GED - Must be CPR certified - Students must have completed RDG 095 or be eligible for college level English and must have completed MAT 090, MAT 095, or be eligible for college level Math. - As a cohort program, students will be admitted to the dental assisting program each summer.
+- A High School Diploma or GED - Must be CPR certified - Students must have completed RDG 095 or be eligible for college level English and must have completed MAT 090, MAT 095, or be eligible for college level Math. - As a cohort program, students will be admitted to the dental assisting program each fall.
 The dental assisting program is limited to 24 students.
 This limit is based upon available lab space and externship sites. - An orientation session will be held prior to the beginning of the first semester of the dental assisting program.
 Attendance is mandatory.